violetrs521/CSCI340_HW5/readme.md

 b) Why would you use multiple threads in a program?
+Threading allows for parallelism which makes it so programs run faster on modern hardware.
+Threading also makes it possible to avoid blocking the program's progress due to the I/O being slow, it does this by allowing overlap of I/O with other things in that program.

 c) Example of a process that has multiple threads:
 The name of the command that is running: gjs